cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 - update of application or libraries is suggested
 - imminent lack of resources in the medium term
 - singular connectivity errors, which are limited in time
-   - e.g. Postgresql-Dogu is not reachable at the first attempt, but after a few minutes it is reachable again
+   - e.g. Postgresql dogu is not reachable at the first attempt, but after a few minutes it is reachable again
 - _single_ failed login attempts
 - scheduled start and stop of services or applications